prototypdigital/digitransit-otp-container/README.md

 ## This project:

-Contains tools for fetching, building and deploying fresh otp data-containers for consumption by hsl, waltti and finland otp instances.
+Contains tools for fetching, building and deploying fresh otp data-containers for consumption by hsl, croatia and finland otp instances.

 ## Main components